-- 1. Align the AirPort Extreme card with the slot on the logic board.
-Insert the board into the slot. - 2.
-Replace the two T6 AirPort Extreme card screws. - 3.
-Connect the antenna cables to the AirPort Extreme card. - 4.
-Replace the lower EMI shield. - 5.
-Replace the front bezel. - 6.
-Replace the access door.
+1. Align the AirPort Extreme card with the slot on the logic board.
+Insert the board into the slot.

+- 2. Replace the two AirPort Extreme card screws.

+- 3. Connect the antenna cable to the lower connector on the AirPort Extreme card.

+- 4. Replace the lower EMI shield.

+- 5. Replace the front bezel.

+- 6. Replace the access door.